IBM/container-service-getting-started-wt/Lab 3/README.md

   - `kubectl create -f watson-deployment.yml`

 Verify the pod has been created:

-  'kubectl get pods'
+`kubectl get pods`

 At this time, verify the secret was created and grab the json secret file to configure your application.
 Note that for this demo, this has been done for you:

 `kubectl exec <pod_name> -it /bin/bash`

 `cd /opt/service-bind`

 `ls`

-If the volume containing the secrets has been mounted, a file named binding should be in your CLI output.
+If the volume containing the secrets has been mounted, a file named `binding` should be in your CLI output.
 Cat the file and use it to configure your application to use the service.

-'cat binding'
+`cat binding`

 # Putting It All Together - Run the Application and Service